DIPlib/diplib/src/documentation/workplan.md

     The `dip_measurement` class needs to be rewritten.
 The `dipimage` GUI needs to be ported, with function input parameter definitions to be provided by `dipmenus`.

 -   Python interface. **Requires special expertise**.
-Using one of the C++/Python interface generators.
+Using Pybind11.
+We already have a start for this.
 Write interactive image display and GUI as exists in *MATLAB*.
-This can be developed in parallel to the *MATLAB* interface, or after the *MATLAB* interface is complete.

 -   Other interfaces. **Requires special expertise**.
 Header files that define functions to create a `dip::Image` object around image data from other libraries,